overwolf/overwolf.github.io/docs/start/sdk-introduction.md

 ### Assets

-You can use images and assets like in any other web app.
-The only mandatory assets that every Overwolf app needs are icons.
-For example, in the sample manifest above all mandatory icons have been configured: [icon](../api/manifest-json#meta-mouse-over), [icon_gray](../api/manifest-json#meta-gray_icon) and [launcher_icon](../api/manifest-json#meta-launcher_icon).
+Your app can use images and assets like in any other web app.
+However, there are several mandatory assets that every Overwolf app needs.
+In the sample manifest above, all mandatory icons have been configured: [icon](../api/manifest-json#meta-mouse-over), [icon_gray](../api/manifest-json#meta-gray_icon) and [launcher_icon](../api/manifest-json#meta-launcher_icon).

 ### OPK package

-After you finish building your app, you need to pack everything including the manifest, source files and assets into a single Overwolf app installer, called an `OPK` package.
+After you finish building your app, you need to pack everything; the manifest, source files, and assets into a single Overwolf app installer, called an `OPK` package.

-An OPK package is actually a ZIP package:  To create it, just ZIP all your files together, then manually change the file extension from ZIP to OPK.
-Double clicking an OPK will install the package.
+An OPK package is actually a ZIP package:  To create it, just ZIP all of your files together, and then manually change the file extension from ZIP to OPK.
+Double clicking an OPK will install the package in the Overwolf app.

 We remind you that only [whitelisted](#whitelist-as-a-developer) developers can install OPKs that were not downloaded from the store.